-The Alliance’s mission is to engage diverse institutions to build the public and political will to end hunger at home and abroad; and the 2013-2018 Strategic Plan highlights advocacy as an essential pillar to the Alliance’s work.
+The Alliance’s mission is to engage diverse institutions to build the public and political will to end hunger at home and abroad.
+Learn more about our Policy Priorities.

 Alliance Advocacy Committee

 The Alliance’s diverse membership realized that it was in a unique position to provide a long-term approach to advocacy.
 In addition to periodic meetings with Members of Congress and the Administration, the Alliance established a member-led Advocacy Committee.
 This Committee was tasked to compose common messages that underscore the connection between hunger and a variety of prominent political issues.
 Any members interested in participating in the Advocacy Committee should feel free to contact the committee co-chairs, Rick McNary and Meredith Dodson.

 To date, three working groups of the Advocacy Committee have convened to draft messages that link the issue of hunger to agriculture, healthcare, and national security.
 Below, you will find the compiled briefings on the issues, as well as a basic “Hunger Overview.”